 We all know that gluten is an IBS sufferers worst enemy and we are all becoming savvier about the amount of gluten we are digesting.
-We should all be working towards a gluten free diet, as much as possible, but that can sometimes be easier said than done.
+We should all be working towards a gluten-free diet, as much as possible, but that can sometimes be easier said than done.
 There are so many situations where avoiding gluten, can be next to impossible and it is in these moments where we can end up undoing days and even weeks of good work.

-What are your tips to keep your tummy in line?
+So, IBS and travelling – what are your tips to keep your tummy in line?